Skip to main content

 Tell us what you're building and where you're stuck.
 A paragraph is enough to get started.

 Stoa is led by Stephen Stanwood, a lawyer and developer based in Campbell, CA. He studied public policy at the University of Chicago and earned his JD from Georgetown and Santa Clara.
-He's worked at law firms and in government, and now builds the software he thinks public agencies should have.
+He has worked at law firms and in government, and now builds the software he thinks public agencies should have.